 Expect to pay around £60 for a landlord gas safety certificate.
-This price would include one appliance (i.e. a gas boiler).
-The cost of the certificate will rise for each additional gas appliance in the property (a gas fire or hob, for instance).
+The gas safety check cost should include one appliance (i.e. a gas boiler).
+The gas certificate cost rises with each additional gas appliance the engineer has to check on the property.

-If you own a property portfolio, or run a letting agent, it’s likely you’ll be able to negotiate a better rate.
-Expect to negotiate a deal between 10-20% of the single property cost, for 10+ properties annually.
+If you own a property portfolio, or run a letting agent, you may be able to negotiate a better rate for the gas safety certificate.
+Generally, you’ll pay 10-20% of the single property gas safety check cost for 10+ properties annually.

-Expect to add around 30% for each additional appliance that needs to be included in your landlord gas safety check.
-So, that would be approximately £60 for a boiler, £78 for a boiler and hob, and roughly £96 for a boiler, hob and gas fire.
+Expect to add around 30% for each additional appliance that your landlord gas safety check must include.
+So, that would be approximately £60 for a boiler, £78 for a boiler and hob, and roughly £96 for a boiler, hob, and gas fire.

-£60 is just a ball park figure.
-A local installer is likely to charge in the region of £40-65 for a single appliance.
+Keep in mind, the £60 we mentioned above is just a ball park figure.
+A local installer is likely to charge in the region of £40-65 to check a single appliance.

-When looking at getting landlord gas safety certificates from National boiler installation companies, the price is likely to spiral quickly.
-A standard check for a single gas boiler could be as much as £80, with a 3 appliance check and certificate costing in the £120-130 range.
+However, if you’re using national boiler installation companies for a landlord gas safety certificate, the price may quickly spiral.
+A standard check for a single gas boiler could be as much as £80, with a 3-appliance check and certificate costing in the £120-130 range.